Nivalyx/osu-wiki/wiki/Beatmap_ranking_procedure/id.md

 ## Kualifikasi

-Beatma-beatmap yang telah mendapatkan dua nominasi per mode permainan yang dimilikinya akan secara otomatis berpindah ke kategori [Qualified](/wiki/Beatmap/Category#qualified).
+Beatmap-beatmap yang telah mendapatkan dua nominasi per mode permainan yang dimilikinya akan secara otomatis berpindah ke kategori [Qualified](/wiki/Beatmap/Category#qualified).

 Beatmaps that receive two nominations per each available game mode are moved to the [Qualified](/wiki/Beatmap/Category#qualified) beatmap category.
 Qualified beatmaps have score leaderboards, but do not reward players with [performance points](/wiki/Performance_Points).
 When a beatmap stays in Qualified for at least 7 days, the [ranking queue](Ranking_queue) is able to move it to [Ranked](#ranked).